csd81/LP/0tutorial/chapters/xx05a.md

   * Fill the production quota: produce at least **200 units** (raw material D), which also happens to be the maximum for that raw material.
   * Produce at most **10 units of P3**.

 Again, we want to write a general model and a separate, corresponding data section for the particular example problem.
-The starting point is the model and data sections we obtained by solving **Problem 11**, where the limits were introduced, as both the model and data sections are almost ready; we only need to implement some modifications.
+The starting point is the model and data sections we obtained by solving **Problem 11** (where limits were introduced), as both are almost ready; we only need to implement some modifications.

 First, we definitely need a new parameter that describes the costs.
 Let's call this parameter `Material_Cost`.
 We can simply add it to the model section.
 No other data is needed.

 Before proceeding, let's observe what happens when material costs are zero.
 This means our problem is the same as the original, where raw materials were free.
-This means that the current problem with raw material costs is a **generalization** of the original problem.
+This means the current problem with raw material costs is a **generalization** of the original problem.
 In other words, the original problem is a **special case** of the current problem where all raw material costs are zero.
 For this reason, it is sensible to give a **zero default value** to material costs.
 This makes data files implemented for the original problem compatible with our new model as well.

 ```
 param Material_Cost {r in Raw_Materials}, >=0, default 0;